Open-MSS/MSS/docs/usage.rst

 By entering first time the passwords they are stored by using keyring.
-You can also use the keyring app to set, change and alter passwords.
+You can also use the keyring app to set, change and delete passwords.
 The following examples shows how to setup your individual MSColab account and to add the common WWW-authentication to access the server.